askformeal/chrome_dino_run/README.md

 # chrome_dino_run
+To run this, make sure you have installed pygame package. you can install it by typing 'pip install pygame' in comand line.
 This is a chrome dino run game using python and pygame. you can play the game on chromedino.com you can run the game in main.py the file 'test.py' is a temperary file used to test,just ignore it.